kazurayam/KS_ObjectRepositoryGarbageCollector/docs/index.md

     WebUI.click(findTestObject('Object Repository/main/Page_CURA Healthcare Service/a_Go to Homepage'))

-This script contains a lot of lines with fragment `findTestObject(…​)`.
-Each call `findTestObject(…​)` method refers to a **Test Object**.
-If you read the script, you would find that it contains 13 lines with `findTestObject(…​)` call.
+This script contains 13 statements with a fragment `findTestObject(…​)`.
+Each call `findTestObject(…​)` method refers to a specific **Test Object**.
 Let me show you a screenshot of the `Object Repository` of the Katalon project.
 The directory tree looks like this:

 ![Object Repository containing unused Test Objects](https://kazurayam.github.io/KS_ObjectRepositoryGarbageCollector/images/1_1_ObjectRepositoryContainingUnusedTestObjects.png)

-In the `Object Repository` there are 16 Test Objects defined.

-Easily we can see that there are some unused Test Objects.
+This small project has 16 Test Objects in the `Object Repository`.
+Among these, there are several unused Test Objects.
+I believe that many Katalon users have larger projects with 100 Test Objects, 500 or even more.
+The "Web Recording" tool generates a lot of Test Objects.
+The generated set of Test Objects contains a lot of duplications.
+The tool tends to make your project cluttered.

+Now I want to tidy up my Katalon project, but …​

 **Problem** : *How can I tell which Test Objects are unused by any of Test Cases?
+How can I tell duplicating Test Objects with same locators (XPath expression, CSS selectors)?
 How can I be sure which Test Objects are safe to delete?*

-This sample is small; it has only 16 Test Objects.
-But it is a hard job yet to look for garbage.
-I believe that many Katalon users have far larger projects with 100 Test Objects, 500, 1000, …​ or even more.
-The more Test Objects you have, it will be even worse.

-So I developed this library, which will scan a katalon project and identify unused Test Objects quickly.
+So I developed the `ObjectRepositoryGarbageCollector`.
+This will scan a Katalon project, analyze the "Test Cases" and "Object Repository" folder, and inform you of unused Test Objects quickly.

 ## Solution